apache/apisix-website/blog/en/blog/2021/09/07/iQIYI-usercase.md

 - iQIYI
 - API Gateway
 - Service discovery
-description: In this article, you can understand how iQIYI's technical team updates and integrates the company structure based on Apache APISIX gateway to create a brand-new gateway service.
+description: This article introduces why iQIYI abandoned Kong and chose the cloud native API gateway Apache APISIX as the company gateway and application scenarios.
-tags: [User Case]
+tags: [Case Studies]
 ---

 > In this article, you can understand how iQIYI's technical team updates and integrates the company structure based on Apache APISIX gateway to create a brand-new gateway service.